wandb/docs/docs/guides/app/features/teams.md

 | Create/delete teams      |           |             |            | X            |
 | View activity dashboard  |           |             |            | X            |

+### Team Service Account Behavior

+* When you configure a team in your training environment, you can use a service account from that team to log runs in either of private or public projects within that team.
+Additionally, you can attribute those runs to a user if **WANDB_USERNAME** or **WANDB_USER_EMAIL** variable is configured in your environment and the referenced user is part of that team.
+* When you **do not** configure a team in your training environment and use a service account, the runs would be logged to the named project within that service account's parent team.
+In this case as well, you can attribute the runs to a user if **WANDB_USERNAME** or **WANDB_USER_EMAIL** variable is configured in your environment and the referenced user is part of the service account's parent team.
+* A service account can not be used to log runs to a private project in a team different from its parent team, but it can be used to log runs to public projects in other teams.

 #### Add Social Badges to your Intro